-The final meeting of the CPG on Health Inequalities for this term was on the 25th February, with Stewart Mercer, Professor of Primary Care Research, University of Glasgow and Director of the Scottish School of Primary Care and Graham Watt, Professor of General Practice, University of Glasgow and Co-ordinator of General Practitioners at the Deep End giving a joint presentation on: Research Matters: What can NHS Scotland do to Prevent and Rescue Health Inequalities?
+The final meeting of the CPG on Health Inequalities this Parliamentary session was on 25th February 2016, with Stewart Mercer, Professor of Primary Care Research, University of Glasgow and Director of the Scottish School of Primary Care, and Graham Watt, Professor of General Practice, University of Glasgow and Co-ordinator of General Practitioners at the Deep End giving a joint presentation on: Research Matters: What can NHS Scotland do to Prevent and Rescue Health Inequalities?

 The presentation discussed how existing health inequalities can be mitigated by the NHS and what policies could improve health in disadvantaged areas, close the gap and reduce health inequalities in the shorter term.

 Gozie Joe Adigwe, Senior Eye Health and Equalities Officer, at RNIB Scotland then gave an update on research in to health inequalities in the sight loss sector.